-The Fund invests its assets in multiple investment funds across various asset classes such as equities, fixed income securities, and alternative investments.
-Additionally, it may also make direct investments to execute its investment strategy.
-The portfolio composition aims to achieve a well-diversified allocation across different categories of risk-bearing assets.
-Periodically, the mix between these investment categories is determined based on an analysis that considers both long-term expected returns and risks.
+The Fund primarily invests its assets in multiple investment funds across various asset classes, including equities, fixed income securities, and alternative investments.
+The portfolio is structured to achieve a diversified allocation among these risk-bearing asset categories.
+Periodically, the mix between these investment categories is determined based on an analysis that considers both the long-term expected return and risk.